.png)

 Apply to work with IRC Partners to structure your capital stack and get your deal in front of the right institutional allocators.

-A preferred return is the minimum annual return that limited partners (LPs) receive before the general partner (GP) participates in profits.
-In institutional real estate deals, the standard preferred return is 8% IRR.
-It's calculated on the LP's capital contribution and must be satisfied in full before the GP earns any promote.
+A preferred return is the minimum annual return that limited partners receive before the general partner participates in any profits.
+In institutional real estate deals, the standard preferred return is 8 percent internal rate of return.
+It is calculated based on the investor capital contribution and must be satisfied in full before the developer earns any profit split.

-A waterfall structure defines the order in which profits are distributed between LPs and the GP.
-It typically flows through tiers: return of capital, preferred return, GP catch-up, and tiered promote based on IRR hurdles.
-The waterfall determines who gets paid first, in what amounts, and under what conditions.
-Institutional LPs require a documented waterfall in the operating agreement.
+A waterfall structure defines the specific order in which profits are distributed between investors and the developer.
+It typically flows through distinct tiers: return of initial capital, preferred return, developer catch-up, and tiered profit splits based on internal rate of return hurdles.
+Institutional partners require a documented waterfall in the operating agreement to ensure payment priority is clear.

-Preferred equity sits between senior debt and LP equity in the priority of payment.
-It earns a fixed or preferred return and gets repaid before LP equity in a downside scenario.
-LP equity participates in the upside above the preferred return and the GP promote.
-Confusing the two layers, or leaving their priority undefined, is one of the most common structural mistakes in developer-built capital stacks.
+Preferred equity sits between senior debt and common equity in the priority of payment.
+It earns a fixed return and is repaid before the limited partner equity in a downside scenario.
+Limited partner equity participates in the full upside above the preferred return and the developer profit split.
+Confusing these two layers is a common structural mistake in developer-built capital stacks.

-A catch-up provision allows the GP to receive a disproportionate share of distributions after the preferred return is satisfied, until the GP has received their target promote percentage of all profits.
-Without a catch-up, the GP earns 0% up to the preferred return hurdle and only their promote percentage above it.
-On a $30M deal, the difference between having and not having a 100% catch-up can exceed $600,000 in GP economics.
+A catch-up provision allows the developer to receive a disproportionate share of distributions after the preferred return is met.
+This continues until the developer has received their target profit split percentage of all distributions made up to that point.
+In a large development deal, a 100 percent catch-up provision can significantly impact developer economics.

-A European-style waterfall requires the GP to return all LP capital plus the full preferred return before receiving any promote.
-An American-style waterfall allows the GP to collect promote on individual deals even before underperforming deals are resolved.
-Institutional LPs strongly prefer European-style waterfalls.
-Using an American-style structure in a $10M to $50M institutional raise will slow or kill LP commitments.
+A European-style waterfall requires the developer to return all investor capital plus the full preferred return across the entire fund before receiving any profit split.
+An American-style waterfall allows the developer to collect a profit split on individual deals as they close.
+Institutional partners strongly prefer the European-style structure for fund investments to mitigate risk.

 You get one shot to raise the right way.
 If this raise is worth doing, it’s worth doing with precision, leverage, and control.